Designations Congruent with Things: Chapter 17

 Newt isn’t sure what that means.

-He can feel a building pressure in his head.
+He feels a building pressure in his head.

 Is it an exogenous pressure?
 From Hermann—who looks like he’s trying to communicate or analyze something unknown?
-From the hivemind—transmitted by some kind of magical hand-wavingly quantum phenomenon where electron spin states swap in parallel leaves of adjacent D-branes?
+From the hive mind—transmitted by a magical hand-wavingly quantum phenomenon where electron spin states swap in parallel leaves of adjacent D-branes?
 From the cut-up kids here on the planet—transmitted by electromagnetic waves that his brain is now primed for?
 Is it endogenous pressure?
 From his neural circuits that are derived from Hermann—trying to co-opt him into a pathway a little more Anglophile?
-From his neural pathways that are derived from the hivemind—trying to maneuver him into something he doesn’t understand?
-From fragmented tissue—trying to force him into dying an agonizing death or maybe being their overlord?
+From his neural pathways that are derived from the hive mind—trying to maneuver him into something he doesn’t understand?
+From fragmented tissue—trying to force him into dying an agonizing death or maybe becoming their Neural Overlord?
 Is it something physical?
 Is he about to have a seizure?
 An episode of epistaxis?
 A migraine?
 A hemorrhagic stroke?
 A panic attack?
 He can’t tell.
 He doesn’t know.

 Subjectivity is the worst.

-“We can read each other’s minds,” Newt snaps at Hermann.
+“We can read each other’s minds,” Newt snaps.
 “Discuss.”

-“No,” Hermann says, sounding uncertain and speaking very slowly like he’s fighting through whole swaths of problems Newt can’t see but can only vaguely sense or sympathetically intuit.
+“No,” Hermann says, uncertain and speaking slowly, like he’s fighting through whole swaths of problems Newt can’t see but can only vaguely sense or sympathetically intuit.
 “I don’t think that’s what’s happening.
 I think you may be able to predict my responses to certain situations with extreme accuracy, and vice versa, but—”

-“So you agree with Sagan,” Newt says, feeling persecuted, feeling inappropriately betrayed, going a little high-pitched, backing up a half step.
+“So you agree with Sagan.”
+Newt feels persecuted and inappropriately betrayed.
+He goes a little high-pitched, backs up a half step.
 “How typical.”

-Newt abruptly decides he wants out of the kitchen, but he backs up another half step instead.
+Newt decides he wants out of the kitchen, but he backs up another half step instead.

 Hermann steps forward.